- Many women wonder if lifestyle and behaviour changes can help with menopausal symptoms.

 Yoga, breathing practices and relaxation

-While all of these practices can help with wellbeing, only yoga has been shown in some studies to improve menopausal symptoms
+While all of these practices can help with wellbeing, only yoga has been shown in some studies to improve menopausal symptoms and sleep.

 Studies have shown varied results, but a recent trial suggested that hypnosis might help with hot flushes and sleep.